bennetbt/Sentiment-Analysis-1/README.md

-# Sentiment-Analysis for CSCI 5400 by Uday, Neel, Pragna and Ramiro under Dr. Bennett.
+# Sentiment-Analysis for CSCI 5400 under Dr. Bennett.
 **Before starting, We wanted to thank Dr.Jacob Gilenwater for sharing the crash courses on HTML and FASTAPI examples.
 That helped alot.**
 **Intallation Materals:**
 1. VSCode